panoply/esthetic/readme.md

 ### Linters

-Prettify can be used together with tools like ESLint and Stylelint without the need to install additional plugins but the caveats come when you introduce Liquid into the code.
+Prettify can be used together with tools like ESLint and StyleLint without the need to install additional plugins but the caveats come when you introduce Liquid into the code.
 Prettify can format Liquid contained in JavaScript, TypeScript, JSX and TSX but tools like ESLint are currently unable to process content of that nature and as such without official linting support for Liquid by these tools it is best to only run Prettify with linters on code that does not contain Liquid.

 ### Shopify Themes